benlucchesi/grails-cookie-session/README.md

 To enable large sessions, you'll need to increase the max http header size of the tomcat connector.
 In tomcat, this can be configured in the server.xml with the maxHttpHeaderSize.
 Set this value to something large such as 262144 (i.e. 256kb).

 When developing in grails, you can configure the embedded tomcat instance with the tomcat startup event.
-+create the file scripts/_Events.groovy in your project directory +Add the following code:
++ create the file scripts/_Events.groovy in your project directory
++ Add the following code:
     eventConfigureTomcat = {tomcat ->
       tomcat.connector.setAttribute("maxHttpHeaderSize",262144)
     }